-5. Cherish the relation: to have local effect on conservation where it counts, engage with conversionrisk, high biodiversity landscapes - also beyond your own supply base stakeholders work together on an action plan for an entire landscape including targets for improved production, nature conservation protection and social inclusion.
+5. Cherish the relation: to have local effect on conservation where it counts, engage with conversion-risk, high biodiversity landscapes - also beyond your own supply base together on an action plan for an entire landscape including targets and metrics for improved production, nature conservation protection and social inclusion.
+This means solutions for different types of farmers should be found: those already certified, those who need support for that, for example capacity building, or options for producers to becoming legally compliant again by taking corrective actions.

-Deforestation and land conversion are driven by complex variables and actors.
+Deforestation and ecosystem conversion are driven by complex variables and actors.
 Therefore, landscape initiatives with multiple tools and commodities have been gaining momentum.
-In these so called landscape, or jurisdictional approaches -targeting a certain jurisdiction such as a municipality or region- local
+In these so called landscape, or jurisdictional approaches -targeting a certain jurisdiction such as a municipality or region- local stakeholders work